LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 5. Sequential Asynchronous Pattern with Monotonic Duration
 6. Sequential Asynchronous Pattern with Varying Duration

-Additional Info:

-- The **Stimulus Intensity** remains a constant 100%.
-- The **Cue Delay** is dependent upon the following distance of the car.
-A vibrational cue will be delivered when a vehicle is first detected and every time the closest detected vehicle changes distance category.

 ### Descriptions

 With a **Singular Pattern**, only the tactor at the location relative to the specified distance